 Edmonton Aurora coaches work as a team to deliver their strengths to the athletes they coach.
-Athletes in our competitive programs will receive coaching from many of the coaches listed below during the 2019-2020 Season:
+Athletes in our competitive programs will receive coaching from many of the coaches listed below during the 2020-2021 Season:

 Vanessa Keenan, also known as The Online Synchro Coach, is an alumni athlete, coach, and Head Coach with the Edmonton Auroras.
 She obtained her Masters of Arts (specializing in coaching) and Bachelor of Physical Education (with Distinction) from the University of Alberta.
 Her mentor coaches include past Olympic coaches Sheilagh Croxon (University) and Leslie Sproule(Level 4 coaching certification)

-Vanessa is also Certified in the Breath-Hold Safety Program, EasyFlexibility Training Certification, Zaichik Stretching Technique, and Certified Module ONE, Alixa Flexibility.
+Vanessa is also Certified in the Breath-Hold Safety Program, EasyFlexibility Training Certification, Zaichik Stretching Technique, and Certified Module 4, Alixa Flexibility.
 Vanessa lives just north of the city of Edmonton where she and her husband are raising their 3 children.

 Sydney is a retired national stream athlete and Aurora Alumni.
 Her many years of competing as an Aurora brings strong values and technical skills while she studies at post-secondary.